-Our recent post looked at six of our favourite finance blogs and why we think they are worth a follow, but we wanted to give C-suite bloggers the attention they deserve in a separate piece.
+We want to give C-suite bloggers the attention they deserve.
 Blogs from a company chief require a slightly different approach to succeed, as we explain below.

 They add a personal touch

 Posts that have been genuinely written by a senior manager and haven’t been edited to death take on a different tone when compared to corporate blogs.
 When the individual’s personality is communicated through a piece it can help to build trust in the brand, reinforce its expertise and make it seem more approachable.
 Jim Yong Kim, president of the World Bank, uses anecdotes and opinion pieces in his blog to engage readers with relevant topics.
 The prominent anthropologist talks about his younger years as an activist and even his past failures to highlight what the World Bank does and why.
 This makes what are essentially promotional messages feel more genuine, and the reader is therefore more likely to take notice.

 They aren’t afraid to be genuine

 Being genuine helps a brand to be trusted which goes a long way in any sector, not just finance.
 CEO bloggers can do so by voicing their opinion openly and without fear when discussing topics that aren’t going to tarnish the brand.
 By not sitting on the fence when it comes to important matters you can seem more credible too, even if the reader doesn’t agree with your point of view.
 On his blog, Jersey Finance CEO Geoff Cook has been critical of Labour leader Ed Miliband and his view on tax transparency, which is a bold move given how passionate people are about politics.
 However, by taking a strong stance on an important subject, Cook – and therefore Jersey Finance – seem more sincere when communicating.

 They are a true thought leader